Skip to content

 Post Stroke Foot Dorsiflexion: Using Electrical Stimulation to Reduce Tone & Promote Plasticity

-Category: Ankle Dorsiflexion, CVA, Hemiplegic Gait, Hypertonicity, Neurorehabilitation, NMES, Post Stroke Spasticity, Rehabilitation Medicine, Stroke Physiatry Tag: Ankle Dorsiflexion, Lower Extremity, Neurorehabilitation, NMES, Plasticity, Post Stroke Spasticity Leave a comment
+Category: Ankle Dorsiflexion, CVA, Hemiplegic Gait, Hypertonicity, Neurorehabilitation, NMES, Post Stroke Spasticity, Rehabilitation Medicine, Stroke Physiatry Tag: Ankle Dorsiflexion, Lower Extremity, Neurorehabilitation, NMES, Plasticity, Post Stroke Spasticity

 You may also like: